attdevsupport/att-html5-sdk/sdk/doc_src/guides/server_php/README.md

 Running the Application
 ---
 Your application should now be configured and ready to use.
-Open http://[yourhost]:[yourport]/ in a supported browser and start exploring the '/client' directory for examples.
+Open http://[yourhost]:[yourport]/ in a supported browser and start exploring the '/webcontent' virtual directory for samples.